OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/search/search-howto-dotnet-sdk.md

     WriteDocuments(results);

-    Console.Write("Search hello entire index, order by a specific field (lastRenovationDate) ");
+    Console.Write("Search the entire index, order by a specific field (lastRenovationDate) ");
-    Console.Write("in descending order, take hello top two results, and show only hotelName and ");
+    Console.Write("in descending order, take the top two results, and show only hotelName and ");
     Console.WriteLine("lastRenovationDate:\n");

     parameters =